swagatam-das/swagatam-das.github.io/content/_index.md

       # Reduce spacing
       spacing:
         padding: [0, 0, 0, 0]
-  - block: cta-card
-    demo: true # Only display this section in the HugoBlox Kit demo site

     content:
       title: 👉 Build your own academic website like this
       text: |-